middleware-labs/opentelemetry-collector-contrib/receiver/postgresqlreceiver/documentation.md

 ### postgresql.connection.count

-The number of active connections to this database.
-If DBM is enabled, this metric is tagged with state, app, db and user
+The count of active connections to this database.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |